Alabama Creole people: Antebellum period (1815–1861)

-Antebellum Mobile, the Athens of the South

 Mobile contained approximately 40% of all of Alabama's free black population.
 Mobile's free people of color were the Creoles.
 A people of diverse origins, the Creoles formed an elite with their own schools, churches, fire company, and social organizations.
 Many Creoles were the descendants of free blacks at the time of Mobile's capture by American forces, and who retained their freedoms by treaty and treated by the American government as a unique people.
 Other Creoles were blood relatives of white Mobilians including those of prominent families.

-All levels of Mobile's classes and society engaged in a frantic pursuit of pleasure.
-For those of the elite class, life seemed to be a swirl of balls, parties, and parades.
-Mobile abounded with private social clubs, gentlemen's clubs, militia units, and other organizations that sponsored balls.
-A January 8th ball to commemorate the Battle of New Orleans was a great favorite.
-Cotillion balls staged by private clubs were also popular.

-All Mobilians regardless of their origin enjoyed horse races.
-The Mobile Jockey Club offered Mobilians the ability to place a bet on their favorite steeds.
-Cockfighting also became popular during the 1840s and 1850s.

-Like New Orleans, Mobile prided itself on its vibrant theater arts.
-Blacks attended Mobile's theaters, and Mobilians were treated to various plays and works by Shakespeare, contemporary comedies, and farce shows.

-Mardi Gras became of great importance as mystic societies began putting on masked parades with bands, floats, and horses after members attended grand balls.
-Elaborate floats depicted images of the ancient world.
-In 1841 Cowbellion's floats of Greek gods were described as "one of the most gorgeous and unique spectacles that was ever beheld in modern times."

 The Catholic community of primarily French Creole descent remained numerous and influential.
 In 1825, the Catholic community began the 15-year construction of the Cathedral of the Immaculate Conception.
 For most of the antebellum era, friction between Protestants and Catholics was practically non-existent.

 The Creoles of Mobile built a Catholic school run by and for Creoles.
 Mobilians supported several literary societies, numerous book stores, and number of book and music publishers.